Code-Institute-Submissions/P4-Sports-Expert/README.md

   - The bottom of the home page shows the user 4 buttons, one to navigate to the first page, one for the previous page, one for the next page and one for the last page.

-  - There is also. page counter which shows the user which page they are currenty on aswell as the total number of pages
+  - There is also. page counter which shows the user which page they are currently on aswell as the total number of pages

   ![Blog-home-pagination](docs/features/blog-home-pagination.png)